-Students who want to take this course need to be admitted to the master’s programme in Crime and Criminal Justice.
+Students who want to take this course need to be admitted to the Criminal Justice master’s program

 Brief course description:

-Students are aware of the role criminologists play in both the public and political debate and are able to give substance to this role by explaining criminal justice issues orally and in writing by using scientific findings and results combined with legal reasoning and argumentation.
+can identify and describe the public role criminal justice scholars play in both the public and political debate and are able to give substance to this role by explaining criminal justice issues orally and in writing by using scientific findings and results combined with legal reasoning and argumentation.

-This course comprises four two-hour seminars, in addition to the five lectures mentioned above.
+This course comprises five mandatory two-hour seminars, in addition to the five lectures mentioned above.